-We try to insure that the plants are maintained, the building clean, and enough comfortable places to sit so as to be an inviting environment to encourage learning.
+Insure that the plants are maintained, the building clean, and enough comfortable places to sit are available so as to be an inviting environment to encourage learning.

 Children's and YA librarians will include demonstrations of virtual resources when appropriate when giving tours and orientations to the students.
 They will expand the non-fiction displayed items and link materials to programs.